Augustus7734/astrozane-hugo/content/about/about.md

 Since getting my first telescope in 2015, I have dedicated myself to exploring the universe's vast mysteries.
 Despite not witnessing the full splendor of the Milky Way until several years later, my enthusiasm for observing deep-sky objects never wavered.
 From my Bortle 6 backyard, I embarked on the ambitious task of observing the Herschel 400 catalog, finishing in 2019.

 The construction of my own telescopes has been pivotal in my exploration of the cosmos.
 Beginning with a 16" Dobsonian in 2018 and subsequently a 20.5" telescope, I was able to uncover intricate galactic structures and resolve faint globular clusters with exceptional detail.
 The evolution of my telescope-building journey led me to design a 10" f/3.2 and eventually my current 14.7" f/2.9 Dobsonian, optimized for wide-field views.
-Currently, I utilize my homemade 6" f/4.3 and 14.7" Dobs, alongside a Celestron C11.
+Currently, I utilize my homemade 6" f/4.3 and 14.7" instruments, alongside a Celestron C11.

 Over the years, I have embraced opportunities to observe some of the most challenging and profound astronomical phenomena.
 One particularly memorable experience was witnessing the blinking of the Crab Pulsar (magnitude ~17.5) through a 32" telescope.